All of my favorite things!

 Designed by the oh so talented Evan Leah Quinn with SixteenJuly.
 She also designed for Kelly Rae Roberts, which is how I found her.

-Photography is mostly by Em Grey, who specializes in branding women entrepreneurs.
-Totally over the top pro – a lucky find, thanks to Evan!
+Photography is mostly by Laura Tompkins, who specializes in branding women entrepreneurs.
+Totally over the top pro for business owners in the Carolinas.

 Other non-art Favorites